 Mechanical Engineering is of the hottest bachelor's degree programs in the United States, coming in as the #17 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

-For its 2023 ranking, College Factual looked at 4 schools in Arizona to determine which ones were the best for mechanical engineering students pursuing a bachelor's degree.
+College Factual looked at 4 colleges and universities when compiling its 2024 Best Mechanical Engineering Bachelor's Degree Schools in Arizona ranking.
 When you put them all together, these colleges and universities awarded 637 bachelor's degrees in mechanical engineering during the 2020-2021 academic year.

 Choosing a Great Mechanical Engineering School for Your Bachelor's Degree